 The Global Grants for Gut Health is a competitive programme for investigator-initiated research into the human gut microbiota, supported by Yakult and Nature Research.

-The Global Grants for Gut Health will consider proposals for one-year research projects – whether laboratory investigations or clinical studies – that advance understanding of the impact of the gut microbiota on human health.
+The Global Grants for Gut Health will consider proposals for one-year research projects – whether laboratory investigations or clinical studies – that advance understanding of the mechanisms of action through which gut microbiota have an impact on human health.

 Applications might relate to:

-- The gut-associated immune system and the microbiota’s immunomodulatory capacity
+- The gut-associated immune system and how it is modulated by microbiota

-- The role of the gut microbiota in inflammatory and metabolic diseases
+- How the gut microbiota exercise influence in inflammatory and metabolic diseases

-- The role of the microbiota in the gut‒brain axis
+- The mechanisms by which the microbiota influence the gut‒brain axis

 Assessment process & criteria